Sitraka17/Sitraka17/README.md

 This is a personnal account and all its folders are for fun :)

-PS: try this app : https://boldonlinkedin-to1gwllzmfs.streamlit.app/
+PS: Bold on linkedin :  https://boldonlinkedin-to1gwllzmfs.streamlit.app/

 Making a app for events +++
 It will be called "WhatsNOW?"